zvanjak/ExpressionEvaluator/README.md

 1. DONE - add tests and example driver app
 2. DONE - prune linear equation solver from solution
-3. put in more test for verifying unary minus functionality
+3. DONE - put in more test for verifying unary minus functionality
 4. implement correct handling of unary minus
 5. add larger set of functions
 6. add support for "comma operator", enabling functions with multiple parameters